-It also means paying close attention to their mental health, helping them cope with any back-to-school anxiety and supporting teenagers to make good choices in high school when faced with relationship or peer pressure issues.
+It also means paying close attention to their mental health, helping them cope with any back to school anxiety and supporting teenagers to make good choices in high school when faced with relationship or peer pressure issues.
 And it includes taking preventative measures like immunization to ensure they are protected from communicable diseases in their classrooms.

 School anxiety in children

 School bullying: Is your child worried about heading back to class because they have to face a classroom bully again?
 We have advice on how to empower your child to speak up and how you can help prevent bullying.
-Plus, see infographic for 5 free apps help cope with back to school anxiety.
+Plus, see our infographic for 5 free apps to help cope with back to school anxiety.

 Child and youth mental health: Learn which signs to watch for in your child that may indicate they are struggling with their mental health and quickly find resources and support to help them in our child and youth mental health web resource.

 Lunches kids actually eat: Packing a healthy school lunch is key for giving your child a healthy energy boost during their school day.
-Visit our Healthy Eating for children resource for comprehensive advice on feeding your family: with tips on everything from feeding vegan and vegetarian kids to managing picky eaters, plus tips on healthy breakfasts, lunches and dinners in a hurry.
+Visit our Healthy Eating for children resource for comprehensive advice on feeding your family: with tips on everything from feeding vegan and vegetarian kids to managing picky eaters, plus tips on healthy breakfasts, lunches and snacks in a hurry.

 Safe travel to and from school

 Tips for drivers to protect kids walking or riding to school: While drivers need to watch for people of all ages walking and cycling throughout the year, the roads can be especially busy as kids return to school.
 Everybody has a part to play when it comes to keeping our kids safe on the roads.
 Read about some simple ways you can keep kids safe on their way to school.